Firm-level supply chains to minimize unemployment and economic losses in rapid decarbonization scenarios

-Cascading shock propagation through supply chains and resulting economic impacts were studied in the context of natural disasters like hurricane Katrina \cite{hallegatte_adaptive_2008} or the Japanese earthquake in 2011 \cite{inoue_firm-level_2019} \cite{carvalho_supply_2021}.
-The propagation of economic shocks from extreme climate events on global supply chains has been studied \cite{bierkandt_acclimatemodel_2014} \cite{wenz_acclimatemodel_2014} on the sectoral level and environmentally extended input-output analyses allows for the of study the flow of embedded greenhouse gas emissions and other pollutants through regional and global sectoral supply chains \cite{leontief_environmental_1970} \cite{wiedmann_examining_2007} \cite{tukker_exiopol_2013}.
+Shock propagation through supply chains and resulting economic impacts were studied in the context of natural disasters like hurricane Katrina \cite{hallegatte_adaptive_2008} or the Japanese earthquake in 2011 \cite{inoue_firm-level_2019,carvalho_supply_2021}.
+The propagation of economic shocks from climate impacts on global supply chains has been studied \cite{bierkandt_acclimatemodel_2014,wenz_acclimatemodel_2014} on the sectoral level and environmentally extended input-output analyses allow for the study of the flow of embedded greenhouse gas emissions and other pollutants through regional and global sectoral supply chains \cite{leontief_environmental_1970,wiedmann_examining_2007,tukker_exiopol_2013}.
 A sectoral production network perspective has also been used to study the possibility of targeted sectoral carbon taxes \cite{king_targeted_2018}.

-To study the 'systemic relevance' of industrial sectors, the hypothetical extraction method (HEM) was developed.
-It allows for the estimation of the decrease in output of an economy for the hypothetical case that a sector is removed from that economy \cite{dietzenbacher_hypothetical_2019}.
-HEM was also used to study the role of industrial sectors to either accelerate or impede a rapid low-carbon transition \cite{oshita_identifying_2012} \cite{wang_critical_2018} \cite{zhang_identifying_2020}.
+Studies on economic shock propagation often employ the concept of `systemic relevance' of economic actors, meaning that the default (or shock) of an economic actor may result in disruptions or losses in different parts of the economy.